NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-sury-toorop-dns-cookies-algorithms.md

 In its Appendices A.1 and B.1 [@!RFC7873] provides example "simple" algorithms for computing Client and Server Cookies, respectively.
-These algorithms are MUST NOT be used as the cookies produces are too weak when evaluated against modern security standards.
+These algorithms MUST NOT be used as the cookies produces are too weak when evaluated against modern security standards.

 In its Appendix B.2 [RFC7873] provides an example "more complex" server